 Crescent Moon Eva Snowshoes

 The Crescent Moon EVA Snowshoes are perfect for beginners and have a recommended load max of 200 pounds.
-If you struggle with staying warm, the foam make of these snowshoes is designed to help with insulation to keep you warmer.
+If you struggle with staying warm, the foam component of these snowshoes is designed with insulation to keep you warmer.